 - Are they an Environment Agency registered waste carrier?

-- Where is the waste is going?
+- Where is the waste going?
 A legitimate company should not object to being asked questions.

-- That you get a proper receipt detailing what has been removed, and where it will be going.
+- That you get a proper receipt (Waste Transfer Note) detailing what has been removed, and where it will be going.
 See that the Company/trader details are included.

-If in any doubt as to whether someone is a legitimate waste carrier, do not allow them to take your waste.
+If in any doubt as to whether someone is a legitimate waste carrier or proper waste removal company, and they ask you to pay cash on the spot without giving you a waste transfer note, do not allow them to take your waste.

 Businesses must keep proper records for 2 years or face a fixed penalty notice or prosecution.
 Email firstname.lastname@example.org if you need advice about your responsibilities.